How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 • A visualization of taking deep breaths

 Visual supports capitalize on autistic optical learning strengths.
-With consistent use, they can swiftly prompt appropriate reactions.
+Used consistently, they can quickly cue appropriate responses.

 Step 5: Practice Social Skills

-• Practicing reading facial expressions and body language
+• Practising reading facial expressions and body language;

-Improved social communication skills help autistic individuals manage laughter in social situations.
-Focus on building empathy, self-awareness, and reciprocity.
+Improving social communication skills improves the autistic individual’s management of laughter in social situations.
+Begin with programs that enhance empathy, self-awareness and reciprocity.

 Step 6: Use Behavioral Interventions